ebottos94/ebottos94/README.md

 Some technologies I use everyday :

-Python, Django, Celery, Docker, Postgres.
+Python, Django, Celery, Redis, Docker, Postgres.

 **You can find me also on:**
 <p align="left">